 While the Advanced Treacherous Tower is a lot fairer than the above two, it can still be very challenging, especially if you go into it in Hero Mode without fully upgrading your sword and tunic.

 Some people have loads of trouble with the Octoball Derby minigame.
 The Hotfoot race also gives some people trouble. note unless you use the warp to Lorule, travel via broom and the warp point closest to the finish line back to Hyrule

 The Scrappy: Cucco Girl and her Rooster Level minigame.
 Taunts you whenever you lose and even if you are .5 seconds from completion, she doesn't offer the next round for free.

 They Wasted a Perfectly Good Plot: The story of the game has one of the most morally ambiguous themes ever explored in the Zelda continuity: Is it justified to save a dying kingdom (Lorule) by condemning another one (Hyrule)?.
 The problem?
 It's only addressed in the last 20 minutes of the game.
 Before then, with the exception of some brief, few and far in between Foreshadowing moments, it had what looked like little more than an Excuse Plot, which felt like a huge step back in the improving narrative of the franchise.
+The ending resolution of a Deus ex Machina magically fixing everything, thus averting any sense of sacrifice or consequence, also cheapens the conflict.
 On the same note:

 Hilda's motivation and Anti-Villain archetype could have easily turned her into one of the most complex and fascinating characters in the Zelda mythos.
 But as she gets tossed to the side by Yuga in the final battle, she is "just" a plain good, if a bit underdeveloped, character.